 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of MongoDB on a CentOS 8 server.
+I will show you the step-by-step installation of MongoDB on a CentOS 8 server.

 Install MongoDB on CentOS 8

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 Open a terminal session and we have to configure the MongoDB repository.
 To do this, open a new file:

 [mongodb-org-4.2] name=MongoDB Repository baseurl=https://repo.mongodb.org/yum/redhat/$releasever/mongodb-org/development/x86_64/ gpgcheck=1 enabled=1 gpgkey=https://www.mongodb.org/static/pgp/server-4.2.asc

 Now installing MongoDB is as simple as running just one command: